breqdev/flask-discord-interactions/docs/discord.rst

 =======

 The :class:`.DiscordInteractions` and :class:`.DiscordInteractionsBlueprint`
-classes manage a collection of :class:`.SlashCommand` s for you.
+classes manage a collection of :class:`.Command` s for you.

 DiscordInteractions
 -------------------